 The analogy many adhere to is a leaky bucket.
 If you have a leak in the bucket you should repair that leak before adding more water.
 Consider the holidays a coming storm with flood warnings!

-Now if you have a repository of emails to reference you can draft an announcement about the change so it not only stops presenting a barrier for future leads, you’ve also let old failed leads know that you’ve changed and they can return for a better experience.
+Now if you have a repository of emails to reference you can draft an announcement about the change so it not only stops presenting a barrier for future leads, you’ve also let old failed leads know that you’ve changed, and they can return for a better experience.

 How you go about reviewing falloff from lead to client will vary depending on your business.
-B2C e-commerce will be quite different than a site designed for lead generation, but the reaction approach and remarketing remain the same.
+B2C e-commerce will be quite different from a site designed for lead generation, but the reaction approach and remarketing remain the same.